Interfacing a 16×2 LCD with Arduino – Beginner’s Guide

 }

-Run this code and you will get an output like this –
+You will get an output like this.

 arduino lcd custom character